The Ruthwell Cross is situated inside

-Church, 10 miles southeast of Dumfries, 14 miles
+Ruthwell Church, 10 miles southeast of Dumfries, 14 miles northwest of

 kept in a box at the cottage next to the church

-east of the small village of Ruthwell, where there is
+a mile east of the small village of Ruthwell,

 Minister, another popular attraction.

-by the alter.
+church by the alter.
 It is 18ft high, placed in

 the church yard at a time when the village of

 The Protestant Church of Scotland wanted all